how far can a bear smell food

 It is believed that a bear’s sense of smell does not change with age.
 This is because the number of olfactory receptors in their noses remains relatively constant throughout their lives.
 In addition, bears have developed techniques to improve their sense of smell over time, such as using the wind to help carry scent particles into their noses.

-See also how long can ants live without food
+See also can junk food cause acne

 However, some studies suggest that bears may experience a decrease in their sense of smell as they age due to changes in their olfactory system or other factors such as health or environment.
 These changes may affect their ability to detect certain scents or make them less sensitive to certain odors than younger bears.